Some things in life will make you sit back and take stock of everything.

 If you choose an insurer and they decline you, postpone you or accept you with a loading fee (this means your premiums will cost more), you don’t need to presume that that’s all you can get.

-Shopping around could make all the difference to how much you pay and the amount of cover you get – or maybe even getting cover at all.
+Shopping around could make all the difference to how much you pay and the amount of coverage you get – or maybe even getting coverage at all.

 For example: